fgonzalez3/PGCOE_BacSeq/Fig2A/Fig2A_pipeline.md

 2. The next step was to run [Parnas](https://github.com/flu-crew/parnas) to select representative sequences from this initial pool that would cover >50% of the tree diversity.

     a.
 Scripts and needed files for Parnas can be found [here](https://github.com/fgonzalez3/PGCOE_BacSeq/tree/main/Fig2A/Snakemake_Workflows/Parnas).

+3. I then ran Roary again on my representative sequences.

+    a.
+Scripts and needed files for the second Roary run can be found [here]().

+4. Lastly, I created the pangenome figure in Jupyter.

+    a.
+Scripts and needed files for Jupyter plot can be found [here]().